Science study at Long Stratton High School aims to prepare students for the ever-changing scientific and highly technological world in which we live.

 Pupils are challenged to take greater responsibility and independence for their learning and develop their thinking, literacy and numeracy skills in a scientific context.

-The Activate Scheme of work also provides pupils with an online platform to support their progress with clear steps to secure and extend learning.
+At Key Stage 3, our curriculum has been developed which implements the National Curriculum across Biology, Physics and Chemistry study for science.
+The Activate Scheme of work also provides pupils with a platform to support their progress with clear steps to secure and extend learning.
 Frequent practical work stimulates and maintains their interest.

-Pupils start their GCSE courses in year 9 helping to embed the increased content required for their final exams in Year 11.
-At the end of Year 9, they will have the chance to follow one of two routes in years 10 and 11.
+Pupils start their GCSE course in Year 9 helping to embed the increased content required for their final exams in Year 11.
+At the end of Year 9, pupils will have the chance to follow one of two routes in years 10 and 11.

 AQA Triple Science